ccollicutt/ccollicutt.github.io/_posts/2019-05-17-install-and-boot-older-kernel-ubuntu.md

 root@old-kernely:~#
 ```

-OK now that we have the new kernel, how do we make it default.
+OK, now that the new kernel is installed, how can it be made the default?
 One way would be to reboot and chose that kernel at the grub menu but that is not that easy in a cloud environment, and wouldn't be a permanent change.

 Figuring out what to put in /etc/default/grub isn't that easy.
 Let's look at the submenus and menuentries ([hat tip](https://unix.stackexchange.com/questions/198003/set-default-kernel-in-grub)).